-Blood clots are the most common complication after orthopedic surgery, but there are several things we can do to help decrease your risk.
-This page discusses what a blood clot is, signs and symptoms and what you can do to help prevent.
+Blood clots are the most common complication after hip replacement surgery.
+There are several things you can do to help decrease your risk.
+This page discusses signs and symptoms of a blood clot and what you can do to help prevent one.